 "Imagine you could call up a friend and say, 'Meet me at the bar and tell me what's going on with the economy.'
 Now imagine that's actually a fun evening.
 That's what we're going for at Planet Money," they say.
 I think that's pretty accurate.

 Whether you work in public media or you're just a big fan, you'll want to check out this great podcast from public radio and television's trade newspaper Current to hear about all the latest behind-these-scenes news and developments in the industry.
-Adam Ragusea is an excellent host who tends to be spot-on with his analyses, and his show always makes me think.
+Adam Ragusea was an excellent host who tended to be spot-on with his analyses, and his show always made me think.
+UPDATE: Show was sadly discontinued in July, 2018.

 For years, producer Joe Richman has been handing audio recorders to all sorts of people to let them document their own lives.
 There's a certain sort of intimacy that comes when people are recording themselves, without the presence of a reporter.
 My favorite episodes are ones that provide glimpses into previously unknown or long-forgotten parts of history, like the time in 1945 when a U.S. Army bomber -- lost in the fog -- crashed into the 79th floor of the Empire State Building or the New York City bus driver who snapped one day in 1947 and decided to drive his bus to Florida.